European Defence League: Infiltration

 On 11 March 2012 Norwegian tabloid Dagbladet wrote that during 2010 and until the spring of 2011 the leadership of the NDL was infiltrated by members of the left-wing anti-racist group SOS Rasisme.
 Several anonymous sources told the newspaper that the anti-racists in fact commanded a majority on the board.
 One of the sources, an SOS Rasisme member, was one of the NDL board members.
 Another anti-racist, whom the sources named as an NDL board member, denied those claims.
 The anti-racists were using false identities and were reporting directly back to SOS Rasisme.
 According to the newspaper, Lena Andreassen who was leader of the NDL in the spring of 2011 didn't know about the infiltration.
 Ronny Alte, NDL spokesperson as of March 2011, confirmed they had come to realise that there were infiltrators in the NDL in 2011.

 In 2013 it was also revealed that NDL had been infiltrated by informants working for the Norwegian Police Security Service.
 These infiltrators were also able to acquire very central positions, wrote speeches for the official spokesperson and may even have played an important role in establishing a working organisation.
 The most active of the informants claims to have expelled Anders Behring Breivik from NDL in 2010.

-On 4 August 2011, TV 2 revealed that Håvar Krane, a mayoral candidate in Kristiansund for the marginal, right-wing Democrats party who had served as the leader of the NDL for three weeks during an early transitional period, had talked about his desire of "putting a Glock in the neckhole" of Norwegian Foreign Minister Jonas Gahr Støre and "blocking all the exits with Molotov cocktails" during the government cabinet's Christmas dinner.
-The secretly recorded informal conversation between Krane and Kaspar Birkeland, another member of the Democrats party and mayoral candidate in neighbouring Ålesund, had taken place during a meeting in Oslo organised by the Stop Islamisation of Norway group in February 2011.
+On 4 August 2011, TV 2 revealed that Håvar Krane, a mayoral candidate in Kristiansund Municipality for the marginal, right-wing Democrats party who had served as the leader of the NDL for three weeks during an early transitional period, had talked about his desire of "putting a Glock in the neckhole" of Norwegian Foreign Minister Jonas Gahr Støre and "blocking all the exits with Molotov cocktails" during the government cabinet's Christmas dinner.
+The secretly recorded informal conversation between Krane and Kaspar Birkeland, another member of the Democrats party and mayoral candidate in neighbouring Ålesund Municipality, had taken place during a meeting in Oslo organised by the Stop Islamisation of Norway group in February 2011.

 According to TV 2, an investigation in late August of the electoral lists for the 2011 local elections revealed that eight politicians, representing five different parties, had been members of the NDL's Internet forum.
 In addition to Krane and Birkeland, also Magnar Tanem, candidate for mayor in Oslo for the Christian Unity Party had been a member of the forum.